Sideload Office Add-ins in Office on the web for testing

 - Right click the web project and choose Debug -> Start new instance.
 This will run the web project without launching Office.

-- From Office Online, sideload the add-in using steps previously described in Sideload an Office Add-in in Office Online.
+- From Office on the web, sideload the add-in using steps previously described in Sideload an Office Add-in in Office on the web.